Martinez makes Man Utd move in £46.5m transfer as Red Devils beat Arsenal to Ajax defender | Goal.com

 What is Martinez’s contract length at Man Utd?

-Martinez has committed to an X-year contract in Manchester, with those terms set to take him through to the summer of 202X.
+Martinez will reportedly commit to a five-year contract in Manchester, with those terms set to take him through to the summer of 2027.

 Were any other sides interested in Martinez?